wash-n-dash/wash-n-dash.github.io/index.md

 * Connect the user interface to the underlying data model
 * Create an administrator role in the system to manage the machines

-Milestone 2 consisted of 10 issues and progress was managed via the [Wash-N-Dash GitHub Project M2](https://github.com/wash-n-dash/wash-n-dash/projects/2).
+Milestone 2 was implemented as [Wash-N-Dash GitHub Milestone M2](https://github.com/wash-n-dash/wash-n-dash/milestone/2) and consisted of 10 issues.
+Progress was managed via the [Wash-N-Dash GitHub Project M2](https://github.com/wash-n-dash/wash-n-dash/projects/2).

 The following additional/edited pages were implemented during M2: